imDyChan/VBA-content/VBA/Excel-VBA/articles/worksheet-enableformatconditionscalculation-property-excel.md

 # Worksheet.EnableFormatConditionsCalculation Property (Excel)

-Returms or sets if conditional formats will will occur automatically as needed.
+Returns or sets if conditional formats will will occur automatically as needed.
 Read/write  **Boolean** .

 ## Syntax